giorginolab/Wille_Baker_DDE_Example3/README.md

 See also https://sites.google.com/site/tonigiorgino/blog/exactsolutionoftheddeofwilleandbaker

-This is the numeric approximation of the closed-form solution:
+This is the numeric evaluation of the closed-form solution:

 |	t	|	x	|	y	|	z	|
 |---|---|---|---|